-- Total Average Employees (TAE) will be the method used in counting employees for determination of group size eligibility between the 1-50 market and 51-100 market. - Once the segment size is determined (1 to 50 or 51-100), we will use the applicable guidelines for product availability, participation, contribution, etc. - Calculate the average number of employees you employed for the entire previous calendar year.
-Here's who you need to include: - Employees in the calendar year prior to your policy effective date - All employees they do not need to be eligible for insurance coverage - All employees for whom the company issues a W-2.
-This includes full-time, parttime, temporary, seasonal, salaried, and hourly workers
+- Total Average Employees (TAE) will be the method used in counting employees for determination of group size eligibility between the 1-50 market and 51-100 market. - Once the segment size is determined (1-50 or 51-100), we will use the applicable guidelines for product availability, participation, contribution, etc. - Calculate the average number of employees you employed for the entire previous calendar year.
+Here's who you need to include: - All employees they do not need to be eligible for insurance coverage

-- If you have multiple locations, include employees in all company locations - If you have multiple corporate entities, include employees in all entities that are considered a single employer under Section 414 of the Internal Revenue Code (subsection (b), (c), (m) or (o)) - How to calculate: - 1.
+- All employees for whom the company issues a W-2.
+This includes full-time, parttime, temporary, seasonal, salaried, and hourly workers - If you have multiple locations, include employees in all company locations - If you have multiple corporate entities, include employees in all entities that are considered a single employer under Section 414 of the Internal Revenue Code (subsection (b), (c), (m) or (o)) - How to calculate: - 1.
 Count the number of employees for each month - 2.
 Add each month's total to get an annual total - 3.
 Divide the annual total by 12 (or divide by the number of months you had employees). - 4.
 Round up or down to the nearest whole number (examples: 24.6 = 25 or 24.4 = 24) - 5.
-Newly formed business calculate the prior year average using only those months the group was in business; or use reasonable expected total employees if the group was not in business the prior year. - Illustrative Quote use TAE count at time of quote. - Groups with 50 or fewer total average employees based on previous calendar year are rated as a small employer. - Example: TAE is 45 based on previous calendar year; eligible if 65 this is a 1-50 group. - If the TAE is 1-50 in the previous calendar year and the eligible is more than 50, this is a 1-50 group. - Groups with 51 or more total average employees in the previous calendar year are rated as a large employer. - If the TAE is 51-100 based on previous calendar year and the eligible is less than 51, this is a 51-100 group. - Example: 90 TAE based on previous calendar year; 40 eligible this is a 51-100 group. - If the TAE is 101+ based on previous calendar year and the eligible is 51-100, this is a 51-100 group - Example: 110 TAE based on previous calendar year; 57 eligible this is a 51-100 group.
+Newly formed business calculate the prior year average using only those months the group was in business; or use reasonable expected total employees if the group was not in business the prior year. - Illustrative quote use the TAE count at time of quote. - New business submission complete the 'Affordable Care Act (ACA) Medical Loss Ratio Requirement' field on the employer application. - Groups with 50 or fewer total average employees in the prior calendar year are rated as a small employer no matter the number of eligible or enrolling. - Example: TAE is 45 based on the prior calendar year; 65 eligible this is a 1-50 group. - If the TAE is 1-50 in the previous calendar year and the eligible is more than 50, this is a 1-50 group. - If the TAE is 51-100 in the prior calendar year and the eligible is less than 51-100, this is a 51-100 group. - Example: 90 TAE based on the prior calendar year; 40 eligible this is a 51-100 group. - If the TAE is 101+ based on previous calendar year and the eligible is 51-100, this is a 51-100 group - Example: 110 TAE based on previous calendar year; 57 eligible this is a 51-100 group.

-Deductible and coinsurance (out of pocket credit)
+Deductible and coinsurance (out-of-pocket) credit